ds-capstone-survival-guide/ds-capstone-survival-guide/README.md

 ## Slow Internet Connections

+- If you have a slow internet connection redeploying your app can be a time-consuming process.
+Since your data most likely won't change as often as your code you can create a data only package, keep it on GitHub and let Shinyapps [handle dependencies](http://shiny.rstudio.com/articles/shinyapps.html#package-dependencies).
+If you're not sure how to do it take a look at `devtools::create`, `devtools::use_data` and `devtools::install_github`.
+Be sure to check [working with large files](https://help.github.com/articles/working-with-large-files/) guide.

 ## General remarks
 - Be civil and try to have fun.
 - Word clouds are evil and therefore should be forbidden.